Your Directors are pleased to present the 83rd Annual Report together with the audited

 equipments, and stocks among others have been adequately insured.

-are self-explanatory and do not call for any further comments under Section 217 of the
+explanatory and do not call for any further comments.

 The Central Government has approved the appointment of M/s.
 Kiran J Mehta & Co,

-Cost Accountants, Ahmedabad (Membership No. 00025) for conducting Cost Audit for the
+Ahmedabad (Registration No. 100257) for conducting Cost Audit for the Financial Year

-The Company has filed the Cost Audit Report for the year ended March 31, 2012 on
+The Company has filed the consolidated Cost Audit Report for the year ended March 31,

 Your Directors wish to place on record the excellent support, assistance and guidance

 provided by the financial institutions, banks, customers, suppliers and other business

 associates.
 Thanks to our Company`s employees for their tireless efforts and high degree